 Part 2 - Unusual Conversations (Breakout Discussions)

-After the Panel Discussion, participants will be invited to join one of the following four breakout discussion groups.
+After the Panel Discussion, participants were invited to join one of the following four breakout discussion groups.
 The specific discussion topic for each breakout discussion group and their respective speakers are listed below:

 Group 1: Inclusive Education & Career